Skip to main content

 Rule change process, public input and timeline

-Rulemaking is an extensive process and there are many internal steps [PDF] that DNR and the NRB must follow during a rulemaking effort.
-Public participation is a critical component of agency rulemaking.
-There are numerous opportunities to participate in the DNR rulemaking process.
+There is an extensive rulemaking process that the DNR and the Natural Resources Board must follow during a rulemaking effort.
+Public participation is a critical component of agency rulemaking with numerous opportunities to participate in the process.
 For permanent rules, the entire process generally takes about 31 months from initiation to effective date of rule revisions.